-20 Vitamin B2 Foods Essential for Your Well-Being
+25 Vitamin B2 Foods Essential for Your Well-Being

 What Is Vitamin B2?

-Generally speaking, vitamin B2 is a component of two coenzymes (flavin mononucleotide and flavin adenine dinucleotide) which have essential roles in the metabolism of fats, drugs, and steroids.
+Generally speaking, vitamin B2 is a component of two coenzymes (flavin mononucleotide and flavin adenine dinucleotide).
+The two coenzymes have essential roles in the metabolism of fats, drugs, and steroids.
 They also play an important part in energy production in the body.

 Vitamin B2 Benefits

 Along with thiamine (vitamin B1), riboflavin breaks down carbohydrates, proteins, and fats.
 It also partakes in the production of ATP (adenosine triphosphate).
 ATP is the body’s energy source for all vital processes.
 Another riboflavin function is contributing to the production of red blood cells.
 By stimulating antibody production, the vitamin helps strengthen the immune system.

 Riboflavin benefits also include the absorption and activation of folic acid, iron, vitamin B1, vitamin B3, and vitamin B6.
 Another perk is that vitamin B2 enables adrenal glands to produce hormones.
 Also, with the help of vitamin A, it helps maintain a healthy liver, skin, and hair.

 According to some studies on vitamin B2, migraine can be prevented with high-dose riboflavin treatment.
 Normal fetal development depends on this vitamin as well.

 Riboflavin can be found in various foods, but meats, eggs, and dairy products are exceptionally high in this nutrient.
 Vitamin B2 is also often added to certain types of food, like grains and cereals.